kailash-manasarovar/statement/docs/timeline/2025/may.md

 ### Steve falls

 - One night, Steve and I are out walking in Jerusalem, heading for the Wall.
-- Steve says, come this way and starts heading to New Gate to enter the Old City that way instead of Jaffa Gate.
+- Steve says, *come this way*, and starts heading towards New Gate to enter the Old City that way instead of Jaffa Gate.
 - At that moment, a cockroach starts running around my feet in an unusual way.
-- The way the cockroach is running around my feet - it seems to be trying to push me back somehow - makes me think that we should not go the New Gate way.
+- The way the cockroach is running around my feet - it seems to be trying to push me back somehow - makes me think that we should not go in the New Gate way.
 - I tell Steve that I think we should go in via Jaffa Gate instead.
-- He says, no, no, it's fine, let's go to New Gate.
+- He says, *no, no, it's fine, let's go to New Gate*.
 - The cockroach is still running around my feet, I'm not kidding it was very peculiar.
 - I tell Steve I think the cockroach is telling me we shouldn't go that way.
 - He says don't be silly or something like that so off we go.